catkin/catkin_tools/docs/verbs/catkin_profile.rst

     [profile] Available profiles:
     - default (active)

-The ``profile`` verb now shows that the profile named "default" is avialable and is active.
+The ``profile`` verb now shows that the profile named "default" is available and is active.
 Calling ``catkin config`` with the ``--profile`` argument will automatically create a profile based on the given configuration options:

 .. code-block:: bash